carolinafishes/carolinafishes.github.io/_posts/software/2015-01-08-phyinformR_manual.md

 PBSmodelling
 </pre>

-Several functions in phyinformR use parallel processing.
+Several functions in PhyInformR use parallel processing.
 Enable this via
 <pre>
+library(doParallel)
 #set the number of cores if you are working in parallel
 registerDoParallel(cores=8)
 </pre>